Following Franz Kafka in Prague: the places he lived and worked

 The Kafka Museum in Prague

-Last but not least, it’s no surprise that there is a museum about Franz Kafka in Prague.
+Last but not least, it’s no surprise that there’s a museum dedicated to Franz Kafka in Prague.
 It is a beautiful building just a few meters away from Charles Bridge.
-There you can see handwritten pages by Franz Kafka, read about his life, and watch footage of old Prague.
+There, you can see handwritten pages by Franz Kafka, read about his life, and watch footage of old Prague.
 Of course, every fan of Franz Kafka should visit the museum.

 In this section, you can find the workplaces of Franz Kafka in Prague.